Skip to main content

 About the Exhibition

 Marker for Malevich consists of five artworks stationed around Cadman Plaza Park in Brooklyn.
-Marsha Pels’s Amaranth consists of two units of steel reinforcement rods painted silver and occupying a space of 25’ x 3’ x 5’.
-Hank de Ricco’s No Regrets comprises approximately twenty 9’ high metal poles stuck into the ground.
+Marsha Pels’ Amaranth consists of two units of steel reinforcement rods painted silver and occupying a space of 25’ x 3’ x 5’.
+Hank de Ricco’s No Regrets comprises approximately 20 nine-foot-high metal poles stuck into the ground.
 Brit Bunkley’s 77” x 36” concrete cube-like structure, Marker for a Forked Path, weighs approximately 2,500 pounds.
 The structure was placed on a concrete floor and poured into the ground by the artist.
 Wenda Habenicht created Mock Playground, an 8’ x 8’ x 3’ wooden slide-like sculpture stabilized with right-angle bars and metal or wooden poles spiked into the ground.
 The final piece, an untitled work by Robert Ressler, is a carved wooden sculpture of 11’ x 20” x 20”.
 It stands on a 20” x 20” concrete base with the wood base of the sculpture fitting into two pins coming from the concrete.

 Photo Gallery